frimtec/secure-sms-proxy/README.md

 Due to new sideloading restrictions on Android 15 and above, "Allow restricted settings" must be enabled in the S2MSP "App info" dialog before the SMS permission can be granted!
 ![Main view](images/restricted-settings.png)

+The most asked question about S2MSP is, whether it is safe to install the app or not.
+Read the answer here: [Why Secure‐SMS‐Proxy (S2MSP) is Safe](https://github.com/frimtec/secure-sms-proxy/wiki/Why-Secure%E2%80%90SMS%E2%80%90Proxy-(S2MSP)-is-Safe)!

 S2MSP supports the exchange of SMS for the following type of phone numbers:

 | Type                     | Supported operation |